 WHAT IS GLAUCOMA?

-a.
-Trabeculoplasty.
-This surgery is for people with open-angle glaucoma.
+- Trabeculoplasty: This surgery is for people with open-angle glaucoma.
 The eye surgeon employs a laser to boost the drainage angle.
-Thus fluid correctly flows out and the eye pressure is reduced.
+This allows the fluid to flow out, thereby reducing eye pressure.

-c.
-Iridotomy: This is for those who have glaucoma from the angle closure.
-The ophthalmologist creates a tiny hole in the iris using a laser.
-This opening supports air movement to the point of drainage.
+- Iridotomy: This is for the ones who have glaucoma from the angle closure.
+The ophthalmologist produces a tiny hole in the iris using a laser.
+This hole supports air motion to the point of drainage.

 The following surgeries are performed in an operating room setup.

-It provides a new channel for drainage to leave the eye for the aqueous humour.
+- It provides a new gutter for drain to move from the eye for the aqueous humor.

-- Glaucoma drainage devices: A reservoir is created under the conjunctiva and a tiny draining tube is implanted which drains the fluid into the reservoir where it is absorbed by the surrounding blood vessels.
+- Glaucoma drainage devices: After creating a reservoir under the conjunctiva, a tiny drainage tube implantation is done, which drains the fluid into this reservoir.
+The drained fluid is absorbed by the surrounding blood vessels.

-Viscocanalostomy: In this procedure, sclera (outer cover of the eyeball) is removed so as to enable fluid to drain more easily from the eyes.
-Viscoelastic material is inserted through this opening.
+- Viscocanalostomy: In this procedure, the sclera is removed enabling the drainage of fluid easily from the eyes.
+A viscoelastic material is inserted.

-Trabecular stent bypass: a tiny tube is placed inside eye to improve the drainage of fluid
+- Trabecular stent bypass: Effective drainage of fluid made by a tiny tube placed inside the eye.

 RISKS INVOLVED WITH THE PROCEDURE